naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/5.Security Fundamentals/security-fundamentals.md

 - D. RADIUS server

 A. A, the switch is responsible for communicating with the supplicant and sending information to the authentication server.

+51. What protocol does the supplicant communicate to the authenticator for 802.1X?
+- A. 802.1X EAP
+- B. UDP
+- C. TCP
+- D. IP

+A. A, the protocol used to communicate between supplicants (OS) and the authenticator (Switch) is 802.1X EAP - Extensible Authentication Protocol.
+802.1X EAP is a layer 2 protocol used specifically for authenticating devices to switch ports and wireless.

+52. Which protocol is used by 802.1X for supplicant to authenticator and authenticator to authentication server?
+- A. 802.1X authentication headers
+- B. IPsec
+- C. EAP
+- D. RADIUS

+A. C.

+53. Which device is the supplicant during the 802.1X authentication process?
+- A. The device requesting access
+- B. The server that is providing authentication
+- C. The device that is controlling access via 802.1X
+- D. The device connecting the layer 3 network

+A. A.

+54. A smart card is an example of which type of authentication?
+- A. Single-factor authentication
+- B. RADIUS authentication
+- C. Multifactor authentication
+- D. Active Directory authentication

+A. C, must have the card and the passphrase that secures the card

+55. You believe that a user’s account has been compromised via a password attack.
+What should have been enforced to prevent this?
+(Choose the best answer.)
+- A. Password complexity
+- B. Password expiration
+- C. Phishing protection
+- D. Time restrictions

+A. A.